joshbeard/walsh/README.md

 # The interval in seconds to set a new wallpaper.
 Set to 0 to disable.
 interval: 0

-# A destination path to download images to.
-This is used by the 'download'
+# A destination path or URI to download images to.
+This is used by the
-# command.
+# 'download' # command.
+# Specify a path with optional environment variables or an SSH URI.
 download_dest: ${XDG_HOME}/Pictures/Wallpapers
 ```